hogiro/image-cache/README.md

 > This is a fork of the Intervention package.
 The original Intervention package is currently abandoned, so we are only using its basic functionalities.

 > [!CAUTION]
-> Currently, this package is unstable because it also depends on the `intervention/image package`, where the config path is registered.
+> Currently, this package is unstable because it also depends on the `intervention/image` package, where the config path is registered.
 To make it work, we have turned off auto-discovery in Bagisto and overridden the necessary provider at this stage.
 In the future, we will either maintain this package or look for an alternative.

 Intervention Image Cache extends the [Intervention Image Class](https://github.com/Intervention/image/) package to be capable of image caching functionality.